 Skip to main content Skip to search Skip to main navigation

-Testing Water at the Dentist – Is It Safe?
+Dental Water – Is It Safe?

-During dental treatments, a significant amount of water is typically used to keep the teeth and gums clean and to perform the procedure.
-However, some individuals are concerned about the hygiene of the water used by dentists.
+During dental treatments, a lot of water is typically used.
+This is necessary to keep the teeth and gums clean and to perform the procedure.
+However, some people are concerned about whether the water used at the dentist is hygienic.

-Can You Get Infected from the Dentist's Water?
+Can You Get Infected from Dental Water?

 Tip